 - Analyze: As you do with your donation pages, you should keep testing your website to see if it's working effectively.
 Run analytics, adjust your strategies, and continue refining your site to see improved results.

 Remember, your website is not an island.

+It can't and shouldn't stand alone.
 It's one piece of your overall fundraising strategy that must be supplemented by other efforts to be truly effective.
 That being the case, make sure your website is cohesive with the rest of your efforts and can help you support and develop them.

 In 2016, 78% of all adults use at least one social media site.
 That number continues to grow year after year.

 If your nonprofit wants to stay up-to-date with the latest trends, you should consider developing a social media presence if you haven't already.

 Although social media has a low conversion rate, it's an excellent place to identify potential donors and start engaging them.

 But that doesn't mean social media won't bring you results.
 Studies have suggested that a strong social media presence raises organizations' overall fundraising results by around 40%.